Sovathedev/University-Network-design-Cisco-Packet-Tracer/README.md

 Failover Recover: Perform good fault tolerance with a convergence time of  5 seconds when one Distribution switch fail , proving the effectiveness of the HSRP protocol.

+For more detail result, check the doc/ folder

 ## 🚀 How to Run
 Step 1: Install Cisco Packet Tracer following instruction in install/ and download the University.pkt file.